emisasal/vite-react-typescript/README.md

 - **/public**: Folder to store static assets like images, fonts and icons.
 - **/src**: Folder to store all the project code.
 - **/src/main.tsx**: The entry point for React.
-Imports the App component and render it to the Dom with the `ReactDOM.render()` method.
+Imports the App component and renders the Dom with `ReactDOM.render()` method.
 - **index.html**: Located at the root of the project.
-Very simple html file with `type:"module"` and `src` with `main.tsx` file path in a script tag, and a single div with id "root".
+Straightforward html file with `type:"module"` and `src` with `main.tsx` file path in a script tag, and a single div with id "root".

 - **vite.config.ts**: Vite configurations for the project.
-Loads Vite plugins (like `react`), config the server port (for example, 3000 instead of default 5173) and add a proxy for production API.
+Loads Vite plugins (like `react`), configures the server port (for example, 3000 instead of default 5173) and add a proxy for production API.

 ## Env variables

-Vite use dotenv internally to handle env files.
+Vite uses dotenv internally to handle env files.

 ```
 .env                # loaded in all cases